Two Laws, One Family.

 Where MaidProvider.ph Stands

-Our Human+ standard goes beyond what either law requires: a wage floor of ₱12,000+ (above both RA 10361 and RA 11965 minimums), clinical psychological screening through Manila Doctors Hospital, Security Double-Lock™ background verification (NPCS 18-region National Dual-Audit™), and weekly published transparency reports.
+Our Human+ standard goes beyond what either law requires: a wage floor of ₱12,000+ for kasambahay placements (above RA 10361 minimums), regulated wages plus benefits for caregiver placements (per RA 11965), clinical psychological screening through Manila Doctors Hospital, Security Double-Lock™ background verification (NPCS 18-region National Dual-Audit™), and weekly published transparency reports.

 This article is based on Republic Act 10361, Republic Act 11965, and DOLE Department Order No. 254, Series of 2025.
 It is for informational purposes and does not constitute legal advice.